Hong Kong police seek landmark ban on pro-independence party

 It is the first time such a ban has been sought since Britain handed sovereignty of Hong Kong back to China in 1997 and is the latest move to stifle any calls for independence, which have infuriated Chinese authorities.

-Hong Kong's secretary for security John Lee said on Tuesday he was considering the request made by police to ban the Hong Kong National Party (HKNP), one of the leading groups calling for the city's independence from China.
+Hong Kong's secretary for security John Lee said Tuesday he was considering the request made by police to ban the Hong Kong National Party (HKNP), a well-known but small group with a core membership of around a dozen, which promotes the city's independence from China.

 "In Hong Kong we have freedom of association, but that right is not without restriction," Lee told reporters.

-Questioned how the Hong Kong National Party was damaging national security, Lee said he could not comment on the details.
+Questioned how the party was damaging national security, Lee said he could not comment on the details.

 However, he added that under Hong Kong law, national security meant safeguarding the "territorial integrity and the independence of the People's Republic of China".